adam-68/project1/README.md

 #
-Python script that helps you buy things on Chmielna website.
+Python script that helps you buy things on website.